 - Consideration of pre-hospitalization roles and patient’s likelihood of resuming them.

 - Consideration of discharge destination, and the potential need for adaptive equipment and/or modifications for safety and driving, and/or community mobility needs.

-- Development of intervention plan with performance-based goals.
+- Development of an intervention plan with performance-based goals.
 Intervention and the process of discharge planning may occur simultaneously depending on the length of stay in the acute care setting.